 A ricer can also be used for other ingredients such as fruits.
 For example, with fruits like berries or apples, the skin can be removed, and the flesh can be pressed through the ricer to create a pulp or puree.
 This can be used in recipes for desserts, jams, or fruit sauces.

-See also How to cook with banana peppers
+See also How long to cook tapioca pearls

 Overall, a ricer is a valuable tool in the kitchen for achieving uniform textures in a wide variety of dishes.
 Its ability to create smooth, fluffy textures makes it an essential tool for any aspiring chef or cooking enthusiast.